 - 1. Check removal from roll procedures were followed correctly and act where it has not been. - 2.
-Check Solihull's Children's Services database to identify if the children is subject to Early Help, Child in Need or Child protection plan, and make contact with relevant services and professionals.
-Please see safeguarding section for the process regarding those on a child protection plan.
+Check Solihull's Children's Services database to identify if the children is subject to Early Help, Child in Need or Child protection plan, and make contact with relevant services and professionals. - 3.
+Update the pupil's record to reflect that the child is now home educated and upload the parental withdrawal letter and removal from roll form.

-- 3. Update the pupil's record to reflect that the child is now home educated and upload the parental withdrawal letter and removal from roll form. - 4.
-Request that schools share relevant information about the child with the team, especially about any welfare or safeguarding issues relating to the child and reasons for home education.
+- 4. Request that schools share relevant information about the child with the team, especially about any welfare or safeguarding issues relating to the child and reasons for home education.
 This helps Solihull MBC to fulfil its safeguarding duties as outlined above. - 5.
 A welcome letter, Solihull's EHE leaflet and Solihull's Education Support Pack will be sent to parents confirming that the family are known to us.
 From this, parents can make contact with the team to find out who their allocated Attendance & EHE Advisory officer is and ask for any advice and guidance they need. - 6.
-The Attendance & EHE Advisory officer will check if the pupil has an EHCP and refer them to the EHCP Service who will oversee the suitability check process alongside the Attendance & EHE Advisory officer.
+The Attendance & EHE Advisory officer will check if the pupil has an EHCP and refer them to the EHCP Service who will support with the annual review process alongside the Attendance & EHE Advisory officer.

-The family's allocated Attendance & EHE Advisory officer will commence the suitability check process within twelve months of a child starting home education.
-The length of time between starting home education and the suitability check is based on the following vulnerability markers:
+The family's allocated Attendance & EHE Advisory officer will commence the annual review process within twelve months of a child starting home education.